JornWildt/Mason/Documentation/Mason-draft-2.md

 }
 ```

+#### Properties for JSON actions

+JSON actions share all the common navigational element properties.

+##### `method` (optional)
+This property is OPTIONAL.
+If present it MUST be a string value.
+It defines the HTTP method to use in the action.

+Default method is POST if no `method`is specified.

+##### `schemaUrl` (optional)
+This property is OPTIONAL.
+If present it MUST be a string value representing a valid URL.
+The URL must reference a schema for JSON objects.

+##### `template` (optional)
+This property is OPTIONAL.
+If present it can be any JSON value.

 ### JSON action with binary file data

 JSON+Files actions are for sending binary files together with structured JSON data when performing an action.
 The HTTP request MUST be of type [`multipart/form-data`](http://www.ietf.org/rfc/rfc2388.txt).